-The Rotary Club of York were proud to bring the
+The Rotary Club of York are proud to bring the

 Rotary Young Musician Competition